bcgov/GDX-Analytics/microservices/google-api/README.md

 The `google_directions.py` script automates the loading of Google MyBusiness Driving Directions insights reports into S3 (as a `.csv` file), which it then loads to Redshift.
 Create the logs directory before running if it does not already exist.
 The script requires a `JSON` config file as specifid in the "_Configuration_" section below.
 It also must be passed command line locations for Google Credentials files; a usage example is in the header comment in the script itself.

-Log files are appended at the debug level into file called `google_directions.log` under a `logs/` folder which much be created manually.
+Log files are appended at the debug level into file called `google_directions.log` under a `logs/` folder which must be created manually.
 Info level logs are output to stdout.
 In the log file, events are logged with the format showing the log level, the function name, the timestamp with milliseconds, and the message: `INFO:__main__:2010-10-10 10:00:00,000:<log message here>`.

 #### Table